System Design Space

 Open source

-Why this is a discipline
+Why this is an engineering discipline

 One operating model

-Clear roles and ownership
+Clear roles and accountability

 Incident lifecycle: from signal to learning